NDBCLUSTER storage engine can be

 Local Checkpoint (LCP): This is a checkpoint that is specific to a single node; however, LCPs take place for all nodes in the cluster more or less concurrently.
 An LCP usually occurs every few minutes; the precise interval varies, and depends upon the amount of data stored by the node, the level of cluster activity, and other factors.

 Prior to NDB 7.6.4, an LCP involved saving all of a node's data to disk.
-NDB 7.6.4 introduces support for partial LCPs, which can significantly improve performance under some conditions.
+NDB 7.6.4 introduces support for partial LCPs, which can significantly improve recovery time under some conditions.
 See Section 3.4.2, “What is New in NDB Cluster 7.6”, for more information, as well as the descriptions of the

 RecoveryWorkconfiguration parameters which enable partial LCPs and control the amount of storage they use.